FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 	- then finally returns final damage.
 - else
 	- final damage = base damage
+I want to push the criticality even further.
+I want to make every hit location count.
+Wing and tail hits decrease maneuverability, engine hits may explode the plane totally and so on. ***BUT*** since the planes are so small, and movement is so quick and since there isn't a dedicated aim button, it's not a question of skill, but rather, a question of RNG.
+Maybe have different hitboxes for different parts of the plane.
 ### Fuel and Ammunition
 These are also variables.
 Very simple.
 Fuel goes down at a pre-determined rate i.e. the longer you fly, the more fuel you consume.
 Running out of fuel results in the plane coasting and eventually crashing.
 Just like repairs, you can go back to bases or carriers to refuel and rearm.
 ### Pilots